 Jobs in Agribusiness: Career Options and Requirements

 Agribusiness degrees are offered at the associate, undergraduate and graduate levels.
-Continue reading for an overview of the coursework, as well as career and salary info for some career options for graduates.
+Continue on for an overview of the coursework and career and salary info for some career options for graduates.

 There are a variety of career options available in agribusiness.
 These options are often similar to any business related careers but with an agricultural focus.
 Agribusiness careers can cross into a multitude of industries as well, including farming, real estate, retail marketing, food processing and investments, just to name a few.
 Some of the most common career options available include:

-- Farm appraiser - assesses the value of a farm, its employees and facilities
+- Farm appraiser: assessing the value of a farm, its employees and facilities

 Agribusiness Education Requirements